UoA-CARES/pyboy_environment/README.md

 To make the module **globally accessible** in your working environment run `pip3 install --editable .` in the **project root**

 # Usage
-This package provides the baseline code for the pyboy environments - you run these envrionments through gymnasium_envrionment.
+This package provides the baseline code for the pyboy environments - you run these environments through gymnasium_environment.

 `train.py` takes in hyperparameters that allow you to customise the training run enviromment – OpenAI or DMCS Environment - or RL algorithm.
 Use `python3 train.py -h` for help on what parameters are available for customisation.